learn-co-students/my-each-online-web-prework/README.md

 ## Instructions

-Now that you know how the `yield` method works, try to write your own version of the `each` method without using the `.each` method provided by Ruby.
-As in, try to build "my_each" using only the `while` keyword and the `yield`.
+Now that you know how the `yield` method works, try to write your own version of the `.each` method without using the `.each` method provided by Ruby.
+As in, try to build `my_each` using only the `while` keyword and the `yield`.

 Fork and clone this repository.
-Run the test suite to gain a better understanding of what is being asked of you.
+Run the test suite with the `learn` command to gain a better understanding of what is being asked of you.
 You'll be writing your code in `my_each.rb`

-Think about what's going on in `each`.
+Think about what's going on in `.each`.
 It's looping through the elements of an array and yielding the individual elements one at a time to the block.
 What has to happen to do this?